Developing sustainable bioeconomy solutions to generate carbon negative biochemicals, biomaterials, bioenergy, and food products.

 - Judd Michael, Professor, Agricultural and Biological Engineering

-- Matthew Royer, Assistant Research Professor, Director Agriculture & Environment Center*
+- Matthew Royer, Assistant Research Professor, Director of the Agriculture & Environment Center*

 Affiliates